wallarm/api-firewall/README.md

 # API Firewall
 Free API firewall for OpenAPI endpoints.
 Strict controls for your API inputs and outputs by Swagger/OpenAPI v3 definitions.
 Reducing attack surface drammatically.

+Reverse proxy with a built-in OpenAPI v3 request and response validator.

 ## Hardening

 Allow only requests and responses that satisfy your data validation requerements defined by the latest version of OpenAPI.
 The API FIrewall will block all the rest.